 Looking for a suitable and affordable employee attendance solution?
 It’s a jungle out there!

 Here are few simple questions that can help you out while searching for a clocking system.
 It is very important to find the best way to capture employee hours, which fits well in your company environment.
 This way keeping work time records shouldn’t cost you or your employees much time, involvement or bad mood.

 1. Hosted or online time clock app?

-Unless you have a specific demand for a hosted solution, I’d advise you to go with an online time and attendance solution.
+Unless you have a specific demand for a hosted solution, we’d advise you to go with an online time and attendance solution.
 Why is that?
 Simply put, because it’s easier, cheaper, more flexible, accesible from anywhere and more secure.
 There will be no high inital infrastructure costs, no upgrades to buy and install and no in-advance payments.
 You’ll be charged with a monthly subscription, which means you are free to leave anytime, in case you realize that a certain solution doesn’t work for you.
 Most of SaaS (software as a service) solutions offer a free trial, so you can see exactly what you get right away.